 Tangier Island, Virginia, also called the soft-shell capital of the world, is on the front lines of climate change in the United States.
 The highest point of the island is just 6 feet above sea level.
-The island has lost two-thirds of of land area since 1850 because of the longer term effects from what is called glacial rebound.
-The island has been sinking by about an inch a year because of rising sea levels.
-Storm-powered erosion and sea-level rise may force people to flee the island.
-The state of Virginia has offered $3 million to build a wall around the island’s harbor, but residents think they need a wall around the whole island to save it from being inundated.
+The island has lost two-thirds of its total landmass since 1850.

 12. Cape Verde

-In 2017, low-lying Kiribati declared that global warming was literally killing it.
-The nation, which consists of 33 islands, with a total land mass of just 309 square miles, that are about 6 feet above sea level, may actually become the first to be completely submerged by global warming.
-Rising sea levels have already swallowed sections of coastline.
+Kiribati, which consists of 33 islands with a total landmass of just 309 square miles that are no more than 6 feet above sea level, may actually become the first to be completely submerged by rising sea levels due to global warming.
+Rising sea levels have already swallowed sections of the coastline.
 The country is expected to become uninhabitable long before it’s completely under water.